-We can and must do better, and we believe the church should lead in being better.
 Many ministry colleagues and friends who are persons of color have said they are worn out trying to convince white congregations there is a problem.
 They are in pain and feel the church as a whole could be a force for good and change if it really wanted to.
 They point to societal transformation the church has accomplished in the past and is still affecting today.
 They wonder why the same energy cannot be put into the fight against racism.

 - Share your reflections on our Facebook Group or through this form.
-More opportunities will be coming over the next few weeks.

-- Pray for the places you are challenged, and for those you are learning about whose lives may be different than yours.
+- Pray for the places where you are challenged, and for those you are learning about whose lives may be different than yours.